adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 ## Abstract

 At the 2021 ViABLE conference we presented our "six elements model" for teaching scientific writing in multi-section introductory biology courses.
 One of our essential tools is a standardized Scientific Writing Resource Guide that students and instructors use across multiple courses.
-In response to manyrequests that we share our Resource Guide, it now is available as an open-source book that others can modify to meet their individual needs.
+In response to many requests that we share our Resource Guide, it now is [available as an open-source book](https://adanieljohnson.github.io/SWP_student_writing_guide/) that others can modify to meet their individual needs.

-To make our Guide easy to maintain and convert to different formats, we wrote it using Markdown.
-This lightweight markup language is __ideal for writing lab materials__ because authors can write a text once, then output it in a variety of formats such as HTML5 for web pages, or Word/PDF documents for handouts.
-Groups of Markdown files can be combined to create interactive online books.
+To make our Guide easy to maintain and convert to different formats, we wrote it using __Markdown__.
+This lightweight markup is __ideal for writing lab materials__ because authors write a text once, then output it in multiple formats like HTML5 for web pages, or Word documents for printed handouts.
+Groups of Markdown files can be combined into interactive online books.

 Markdown takes ~20 minutes to learn, and marked text remains readable.
+To demonstrate it, workshop handouts were written in Markdown.
+The original ".md" file is under "Sample Files" in the [workshop's GitHub repository](https://github.com/adanieljohnson/ABLE_2022_Workshop).

 Participants in this workshop do not need any prior technical knowledge beyond basic computer skills.
 They will learn to use Markdown by editing existing pages from our Guide, creating new pages, and converting both into formatted Word and HTML5 documents.
 We will demonstrate how to use R Studio to assemble collections of Markdown documents into books, and how to use GitHub to manage and share writing project files.

-Participants will leave with a complete copy of our Scientific Writing Resource Guide that they can revise to match their course requirements, the tools for writing and converting Markdown files to their preferred format, and a GitHub account where they can back up their project.
+Participants will leave with a full copy of our _Scientific Writing Resource Guide_ that they can revise to match their course requirements, the tools for writing and converting Markdown files to their preferred format, and a GitHub account where they can back up their project.
 Those interested can learn how to launch new book projects of their own, or contribute to our published edition of the Resource Guide.

 __Keywords__: scientific writing, writing guidelines, Markdown, lab development tools, R Studio, web publishing